 You've probably seen pictures of people at a spa relaxing with cucumber slices over their eyes.
 It turns out there's science behind this pampering ritual.
 Ware explained, "Cucumbers have a cooling and soothing effect that decreases swelling, irritation and inflammation when used topically.
 Cucumber slices can be placed on the eyes can decrease morning puffiness or alleviate and treat sunburn when placed on the affected areas."
 She also noted that high vegetable intake is associated with a healthy complexion in general.

-According to the University of Maryland Medical Center, in the past few decades, it has become clear that vitamin K is important to bone health, and one cup of cucumber contains about 19 percent of the recommended daily intake of vitamin K. One review published in Nutrition noted that vitamin K intake might reduce fracture rates, work with vitamin D to increase bone density and positively affect calcium balance.
+In the past few decades, it has become clear that vitamin K is important to bone health, according to Cleveland Clinic Health Essentials (opens in new tab) and one cup of cucumber contains about 19% of the recommended daily intake of vitamin K. One review published in Nutrition (opens in new tab) noted that vitamin K intake might reduce fracture rates, work with vitamin D to increase bone density and positively affect calcium balance.

 The human body uses vitamin K when building bones, and the effects seem to be especially important for women.
-A large 2003 American Journal of Clinical Nutrition study showed that low vitamin K levels were associated with low bone density in women, but not in men.
-Another study published in the American Journal of Clinical Nutrition in 1999 found that low intakes of vitamin K were associated with an increased risk of hip fractures in middle-age women.
+Over the past two decades a number of studies were released which assessed the role of low-Vitamin K levels, particularly in relation to the risk of fracturing.
+A large 2003study conducted by American Journal of Clinical Nutrition (opens in new tab) (AJCN) showed that low vitamin K levels were associated with low bone density in women, but not in men.
+Another study published in the AJCN in 1999 found that low intakes of vitamin K were associated with an increased risk of hip fractures in middle-age women.
 This is especially interesting because the women saw results from eating lettuce, showing that dietary consumption of vitamin K via eating vegetables (not supplements) is beneficial.
-When it comes to men, the affects of vitamin K and bone health may become more apparent as they age: A 2000 study saw reduced risk of hip fracture among both elderly women and elderly men who consumed more vitamin K.
+When it comes to men, the effects of vitamin K and bone health may become more apparent as they age: A 2000 study published in the AJCN saw reduced risk of hip fracture among both elderly women and elderly men who consumed more vitamin K.

 "Foods that are high in antioxidants allow your body to function optimally.
 Antioxidants help prevent damage and cancer," Lemond said.

 "Eating a variety of fruits and vegetables of all kinds is associated with a reduced risk for many health conditions, such as heart disease, diabetes, stroke and obesity," said Ware.
 Cucumbers' potassium content may be especially helpful in this regard.
-One cup of sliced cukes contains only about 4 percent of the body's daily potassium needs, but it comes with significantly fewer calories than most high-potassium foods like bananas.
-Potassium is an essential part of heart health, according to the American Heart Association.
-A study of 12,000 adults, published in Archives of Internal Medicine, showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease by 37 percent and 49 percent, respectively, compared to those who took 1,793 mg per day.
+One cup of sliced cukes contains only about 4% of the body's daily potassium needs, but it comes with significantly fewer calories than most high-potassium foods like bananas.
+Potassium is an essential part of heart health, according to the American Heart Association (opens in new tab).
+A 2012 study of 12,000 adults, published in Archives of Internal Medicine (opens in new tab), showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease by 37% and 49%, respectively, compared to those who took 1,793 mg per day.

 Several studies have linked cucumber consumption to reducing hypertension.
-Many studies have linked it with lower blood pressure because it promotes vasodiliation (widening of the blood vessels), according to Today’s Dietitian.
-A 2017 study published in Public Health of Indonesia found that elderly participants with hypertension saw a significant decrease in blood pressure after consuming cucumber juice for 12 days.
-Additionally, a 2009 review in Indian Academy of Clinical Medicine suggested that hypertension sufferers incorporate cucumbers into their diets because of the fruit's low sodium content.
+Many studies have linked it with lower blood pressure because it promotes vasodilation (widening of the blood vessels), according to Today’s Dietitian (opens in new tab).
+A 2017 study published in Public Health of Indonesia (opens in new tab) found that elderly participants with hypertension saw a significant decrease in blood pressure after consuming cucumber juice for 12 days.

 A 2013 review in Fitoterapia (opens in new tab) noted that cucumbers might help relieve constipation because they provide both fiber and water.
 Tufts University (opens in new tab) notes that cucumbers can pack even more of a digestive punch if they are turned into pickles during a home-fermentation process.
 Cucumber pickles contain probiotic bacteria that promote healthy digestion and cultivating beneficial gut flora.
 Store-bought pickles usually do not have these bacteria because they have been boiled out.

 Cucumbers are a low-calorie food therefore a popular ingredient in diet meals.
+In 2018 NDTV (opens in new tab) described it as an "amazing veggie for weight loss" and stated that the fact it has "zero fat, low-calories" makes "it an excellent snack for people looking to lose weight".
 A 2011 study in the journal Obesity found that greater water consumption correlated with more weight loss in middle-age and older adults.
 Participants who consumed 1 pint (500 milliliters) of water prior to eating a meal lost an average of 4 lbs.
 (2 kilograms) more than participants who did not.
 Snacking on water-dense foods like cucumbers can be an effective way to up water intake.